Tampa Underage DUI Lawyers

 Penalties for DUI Under 18

 A DUI committed by a minor will be processed as a juvenile offense.
 In addition to DUI penalties, minors convicted of DUI will be subject to admittance into addictions receiving facility in the county where they were arrested.
 While they will not be tried as adults in most cases, minors convicted of DUI will face sentences including time served in juvenile hall, court fines, and traffic courses.

 Long-Term Effects of an Underage DUI

-If you or a child was charged with underage DUI, either as an adult or as a minor, turn to experienced Tampa DUI lawyers.
-Thomas & Paulk, P.A. has successfully handled more than 7,000 cases, so speak with us as soon as possible to learn your legal options.
+If you or a child was charged with underage DUI, either as an adult or as a minor, turn to our experienced Tampa DUI lawyers.
+Thomas & Paulk has successfully handled more than 7,000 cases, so speak with us as soon as possible to learn about your rights and options.

 100% Free ConsultationWe'll hear what happened and explain your legal options to you.

 Available 24/7No matter what time of day or night you need us, we're here for you.

 7,000+ Criminal Cases HandledWe have a track record of success in helping people protect their rights.